iwvelando/telegraf-exec-zpool-status/README.md

 ## Health Mapping

-In order to facilitate graphing I express the healt as an integer.
+In order to facilitate graphing I express the health as an integer.
 Based on the man page I identified the following states to map:

 | State | Integer |